 To me, that is.

-You will also never see the literature published by Jehovah’s Witnesses telling women to take their children into consideration when they are being abused, and to think of leaving for their sake.
-I know this because I’ve looked.
+You will also never see the literature published by Jehovah’s Witnesses telling women to take their children into consideration when they are being abused, and to think of leaving for the children’s sake.
+I know this, because I’ve looked.
 You will not find one article about domestic violence that tells women that they should be concerned for the health, safety, emotional well-being, or even the lives of their own children when in these abusive and violent situations.

 Domestic Violence and Children

 UNICEF published a report that said witnessing domestic violence can affect a child so much that it actually harms the physical development of their brain.
-They may have trouble learning and sleeping, and are at greater risk later in life for substance abuse, juvenile pregnancy, and criminal behavior.
-These are just a few of the effects of domestic violence on the children who are victims of abuse or who simply witness it in the home.
+Those children might have trouble learning and sleeping, and are at greater risk later in life for substance abuse, juvenile pregnancy, and criminal behavior.
+These are just a few of the effects of domestic violence on the children who are victims of abuse, or who simply witness it in the home.